anstettd/conservation_genomics/README.md

 genomics_informed outlies genomic-based strategies that involve analysis of the output of BayPass associations between climate data and genomic SNP data.
-If you are interested in just the final illustrated results please see: 1_manhattan_plots.R and 5_genomic_donor_selection.R
+If you are interested in just the most relevant illustrated results please see the R markdown file: Genomics_donor_selection.html_

-If you would like to follow all the computational steps from snp tables and BayPass output through to the final results see all five scirpts.
+If you would like to follow all the computational steps from snp tables and BayPass output through to all the final results see all five scirpts.
 "1_manhattan_plots.R"  Shows manhhatan plots for three climate variables, and can be modified to show upto 9 climate variables
 "2_filterSNPs.R"  Documents initital filtering of SNPs with a strong evidence of assocaition with climate (BayesFactor >10).
 "3_SNP_env_table.R"  Shows how the SNP table for selected SNPS (BF>10) is joined to the the SNP table that has abudance information for both biallelic genotypes